podverse/podverse-ops/README.md

 (https://github.com/podverse/podverse-api/tree/deploy/docs/sampleFeedUrls.txt).

 ```
-docker exec podverse_api_local npm --prefix /tmp run scripts:addFeedUrls
+docker exec podverse_api_local npm --prefix /tmp run scripts:addFeedUrls <feed urls>
 ```

 #### Parse feed urls to add podcasts and episodes to the database

+"Orphan" feed urls are feed urls that do not have a podcast associated with them.

 ```
 docker exec podverse_api_local npm --prefix /tmp run scripts:parseOrphanFeedUrls
 ```

-"Orphan" feed urls do not have a podcast associated with them.

 To parse all non-orphan and public feed urls, you can run: